 - The department head should check that the committee that results from this revision is well-formed, according to the Guidelines for PhD Committee Service.

-- Submit the completed form, and any accompanying CVs to the Graduate School for processing in one of the following ways:
+- If the student delivered a printed form to you, you will need to apply a physical signature and then submit the form and any accompanying CVs to the Graduate School for processing in one of the following ways:

 - Scan the signed form and email it to email@example.com.